containers/buildah/docs/buildah-build.1.md

 Buildah doesn't send a copy of the context directory to a daemon or a remote server.
 Thus, compressing the data before sending it is irrelevant to Buildah.

-**--cni-config-dir**=*directory*

-Location of CNI configuration files which will dictate which plugins will be used to configure network interfaces and routing for containers created for handling `RUN` instructions, if those containers will be run in their own network namespaces, and networking is not disabled.

-**--cni-plugin-path**=*directory[:directory[:directory[...]]]*

-List of directories in which the CNI plugins which will be used for configuring network namespaces can be found.

 **--cpu-period**=*0*

 Set the CPU period for the Completely Fair Scheduler (CFS), which is a